himeshx/himeshx/Tech Blogs/readme.md

-# Modern Internet- Tech Blogs
+# Modern Internet: Tech Blogs
 [What is Web Development](https://dsckiit.slab.com/posts/what-is-web-development-x6sbrudk)

 [Data Cleansing: What It is and why to clear your data](https://dsckiit.slab.com/posts/data-cleansing-what-it-is-and-why-to-clear-your-data-jxobo74z)